-Module activities (course sessions etc.) Activity - Lecturer including Learning goals from type and title department affiliation curriculum Introduction to health economics (lecture, 4 hours) Sabrina Storgaard Sørensen, Department of Clinical Medicine Demonstrate knowledge of normative and positive health economics Understand the different methods for economic evaluation and economic analysis in health care and their application Demonstrate knowledge of prioritisation in health care systems and understanding of the associated ethical dilemmas Differentiate between normative and positive health economics Understanding costs and cost analysis - introduction (lecture, exercises, 4 hours) Sabrina Storgaard Sørensen, Department of Clinical Medicine Understanding of costs, including the difference between expenses and disbursements, as well as fixed, variable, direct costs, overhead costs and productivity loss Understanding costs and cost analysis - continued (lecture, exercises, 4 hours) Sabrina Storgaard Sørensen, Department of Clinical Medicine Understanding of costs, including the difference between expenses and disbursements, as well as fixed, variable, direct costs, overhead costs and productivity loss Measuring and valuing health effects (lecture, exercises, 4 hours) Cathrine Elgaard Jensen, Department of Clinical Medicine Understanding outcome measures applied in health economic evaluations, including both patient-reported outcomes and monetary valuation of health outcomes
+Module activities (course sessions etc.) Activity - Lecturer including Learning goals from Introduction to health economics (lecture, 4 hours) department affiliation Flemming W. Udsen, Department of Health Science & Technology curriculum Demonstrate knowledge of normative and positive health economics Understand the different methods for economic evaluation and economic analysis in health care and their application Demonstrate knowledge of prioritisation in health care systems and understanding of the associated ethical dilemmas Differentiate between normative and positive Understanding costs and cost analysis - introduction (lecture, exercises, 4 hours) Sabrina Storgaard Sørensen, Department of Clinical Medicine health economics Understanding of costs, including the difference between expenses and disbursements, as well as fixed, variable, direct costs, overhead costs and productivity loss Understanding costs and cost analysis - continued (lecture, exercises, 4 hours) Sabrina Storgaard Sørensen, Department of Clinical Medicine Understanding of costs, including the difference between expenses and disbursements, as well as fixed, variable, direct costs, overhead costs and productivity loss Measuring and valuing health effects (lecture, exercises, 4 hours) Allan Riis, Department of Clinical Medicine Understanding outcome measures applied in health economic evaluations, including both patient-reported outcomes and monetary valuation of health outcomes Demonstrate knowledge of Quality-Adjusted Life Years and understanding of applications and limitations in health care decision-making Measuring and valuing health effects - continued (lecture, exercises, 4 hours) Nasrin Tayyari Dehbarez, Department of Clinical Medicine Understanding outcome measures applied in health economic evaluations, including both patient-reported outcomes and monetary valuation of health outcomes Demonstrate knowledge of health technology assessment Critically assess the appropriateness of predeveloped questionnaires Economic evaluation (lecture, 4 hours) Nasrin Tayyari Dehbarez Department of Clinical Medicine Understand the different methods for economic evaluation and economic analysis in health care and their application

-Demonstrate knowledge of Quality-Adjusted Life Years and understanding of applications and limitations in health care decision-making Measuring and valuing health effects - continued (lecture, exercises, 4 hours) Cathrine Elgaard Jensen, Department of Clinical Medicine Understanding outcome measures applied in health economic evaluations, including both patient-reported outcomes and monetary valuation of health outcomes nours) Demonstrate knowledge of health technology assessment Critically assess the appropriateness of pre- developed questionnaires Economic evaluation (lecture, 4 hours) Cathrine Elgaard Jensen, Department of Clinical Medicine Understand the different methods for economic evaluation and economic analysis in health care and their application Produce a simple economic evaluation of a new health care intervention Produce a deterministic sensitivity analysis (e.g. one-way, two-way, scenario analysis) Assess whether new health care interventions represent "good value for money" Assessment and reporting of economic evaluations (lecture, exercises, 4 hours) Sabine Michelsen Raunbak, Department of Clinical Medicine Critically assess the methodological quality of existing economic evaluations and interpret the validity and transferability of the results Transferability of economic evaluation (lecture, exercises, 4 hours) Sabine Michelsen Raunbak, Department of Clinical Medicine Critically assess the methodological quality of existing economic evaluations and interpret the validity and transferability of the results Exercises (online session) (exercises, 4 hours) Sabine Michelsen Raunbak, Department of Clinical Medicine Use the models and methods of the field to analyse selected issues
+Produce a simple economic evaluation of a new health care intervention Produce a deterministic sensitivity analysis (e.g. one-way, two-way, scenario analysis) Assess whether new health care interventions represent "good value for money" Assessment, reporting, and transferability of economic evaluations (lecture, exercises, 4 hours) Lianna Hede Hammeken, Department of Clinical Medicine Critically assess the methodological quality of existing economic evaluations and interpret the validity and transferability of the results Exercises (online session) (exercises, 4 hours) Lianna Hede Hammeken, Department of Clinical Medicine Use the models and methods of the field to analyse selected issues

-All rights reserved for changes during the semester due to e.g. illness, cancellations etc.
+^{} All rights reserved for changes during the semester due to e.g., illness, cancellations etc.

-- The exam format will be an individual written exam of 2 hour duration. - The exam will contain both short answer questions and essay questions. - This format was chosen to ensure that both knowledge, skills and competencies are tested. - The assessment is the 7-point grading scale.
-This will be assessed by the module coordinator and an internal censor. - The exam will be distributed and should be handed in using Digital Exam - During the exam the students are not allowed to use any aids or communicate in any way with others.
-The use of internet is only allowed for down- and upload of the exam. - If the exam format is changed before the re-examination, this will be announced no later than 14 days before.
+- The exam format will be an individual written exam of 2 hour duration. - The exam will contain both short answer questions and essay questions. - This format was chosen to ensure that both knowledge, skills and competencies are tested. - The exam assignment will be assessed according to the 7-point grading scale by an internal examiner... - The exam will be distributed and should be handed in using Digital Exam. - During the exam the students are not allowed to use any aids or communicate in any way with others, however, they are allowed to use the calculator on their PCs/MACs.
+The use of the internet is only allowed for the down- and upload of the exam. - If the exam format is changed before the re-examination, this will be announced no later than 14 days before.

-For further information about examination, we refer to:
+For further information about the examination, we refer to: